Young Homeowners Fear Natural Disasters Most, Despite Preparation

 This active approach to prepping for disasters, along with their fears, shows a generational paradox: even though they are taking steps to prepare, younger homeowners still feel the most anxious about their home’s ability to withstand natural disasters.

-Take action: Young homeowners can help boost their disaster readiness with tools like the free Hippo Home App, which offers a comprehensive maintenance plan customized to their home.
+Take action: Young homeowners can help boost their disaster resilience and readiness with tools like the free Hippo Home App, which offers a comprehensive maintenance plan customized to their home.
 They should also carefully review their homeowner insurance for disaster coverage to help protect their finances in the event of expensive repairs.

 Stark majority of older homeowners haven’t considered increased protection measures